-Antithrombotics and fight thrombosis
+Antithrombotics and the fight against thrombosis

 Adaptogens with anti-thrombosis activity

-It turns out that the model adaptogen, which is ginseng , has its own anticoagulant effects and is part of the herbal mixtures traditionally prescribed in the cardiac TCP.
+It turns out that the model adaptogen, which is ginseng , has its own anticoagulant effects and is part of the herbal mixtures traditionally prescribed in the Cardiac TCP.
 A related ginseng notoginseng , which does not have mental activation and stimulation effects, is even more beneficial for the cardiovascular system.
 Purified and standardized panaxoside blends are even injected in Taiwan and China as a relief for acute heart stroke .

 - Arachidonate thrombosis : Compared to aspirin (IC 50 = 63μM), ginsenosides Rk 1 and Rg 5 8-22 times more strongly.
-Ginsenosides Rg 6 , F4 and Rk 3 have an IC 50 of 76 μM, 114 μM and 128 μM, respectively - only 1.5 times up to twice as strong as aspirin.
+Ginsenosides Rg 6 , F4 and Rk 3 have an IC50 of 76 μM, 114 μM and 128 μM, respectively - only 1.5 times up to twice as strong as aspirin.

-- Thrombosis by thromboxane: Ginsenosides Rg 6 , F4, Rk 3 and Rh 4 act against thrombosis with an IC 50 of 286μM, 87μM, 187μM and 119μM, ie 2-4x more potent than aspirin (IC 50 = 468μM).
+- Thrombosis via thromboxane: Ginsenosides Rg 6 , F4, Rk 3 and Rh 4 act against thrombosis with an IC 50 of 286μM, 87μM, 187μM and 119μM, ie 2-4 times more potent than aspirin (IC 50 = 468μM).

-Thus, we can see that, according to the above mentioned studies, ginsenosides Rk 1 and Rg 5 act against thrombosis 10-20 times more strongly than aspirin .
-In contrast, ginsenoside Rg 3 (both S and R epimer) and acetylated forms of potent panaxosides (ginsenoside acetyl Rs 3 , gsd, acetyl Rs 4 and gssd acetyl R 5 5 ) were found to be ineffective.
+Thus, we see that, according to the above mentioned studies, ginsenosides Rk 1 and Rg 5 act against thrombosis 10-20 times more strongly than aspirin .
+In contrast, ginsenoside Rg 3 (both S and R epimer) and acetylated forms of potent panaxosides (ginsenoside acetyl Rs 3 , gssd, acetyl Rs 4 and gssd acetyl R 5 5 ) were found to be ineffective.
 The antithrombotic effect of ginseng and drugs containing such effective panaxosides can thus be considered scientifically proven.